 Subclass of: S20 Physical Feature

-Scope Note: This class comprises physical features in a relative stability of form (substance) within a specific spacetime volume (unity, extend).
-The spatial extend of an instance of S22 Segment of Matter is defined by humans usually because the geometric arrangement of physical features or parts of them on or within it is of interest.
-It comes into existence as being an object of discourse through an instance of S4 Observation or declaration and is restricted to the time span starting after the last change caused by an instance of S18 Alteration before the observation or declaration and ending with an instance of another S18 Alteration Event (identity).
+Scope Note: This class comprises physical features in a relative stability of form within a specific spacetime volume.
+The spatial extent of an instance of S22 Segment of Matter is defined by humans usually because the geometric arrangement of physical features or parts of them on or within it are of interest.
 An instance of S22 Segment of Matter exists as long as there is no modification of the geometric arrangement of its parts.
 Therefore the temporal boundaries of the defining spacetime volume are given by two S18 Alteration events.
+It comes into existence as being an object of discourse through an instance of S4 Observation or declaration and is restricted to the time span starting after the last change caused by an instance of S18 Alteration before the observation or declaration and ending with an instance of another S18 Alteration Event.

-The history of a S22 Segment of Matter started with a S17 Physical Genesis event that deposited still existing matter within the defined spatial extend.
+The history of a S22 Segment of Matter started with a S17 Physical Genesis event that deposited still existing matter within the defined spatial extent.
 The collection of all S18 Alteration events represent its history.
 Some of the events will not leave any physical material within the S22 Segment of Matter.

-(to be elaborated further)
+In other words, this is a fiat object (B. Smith sense) that has declarative boundaries in 3 dimensions but natural boundaries in time (the 4th dimension).

+Decision: reflect on scope note before next time.
+SS and MD

 Examples: